apache/cloudstack-documentation/source/adminguide/projects.rst

 it is possible to restrict access of users in a project, i.e., in addition to account-level roles, one can further restrict access to operations (or APIs) by associating a project-level role to the user or account.
-However, If an account has already been added, one will not be able to associate a role a specific user of that account.
+However, if an account has already been added, one will not be able to associate a role to a specific user of that account.

 **NOTE:** Project Roles work over Account level Roles.
 If a user/account is added to a project without a project role, it would imply that the